-By making sure you have the right tools for the job and investing some time to learn about the shortcuts and time-saving features that are in your Best Case Bankruptcy software, you’ll find that a quick turn-around does not have to come at the expense of quality.
+By making sure you have the right tools for the job and investing some time to learn about the shortcuts and time-saving features that are in your Best Case by Stretto, you’ll find that a quick turn-around does not have to come at the expense of quality.

 With sufficient preparation, practice and focus, drafting a petition in 30 minutes or less is a realistic goal.
 If mastered, it can free up your time to focus on other important things.

 - Everybody drafting or modifying petitions should have a dual monitor setup (at minimum).
 The cost is minimal and the efficiency gains are significant.

 - Ensure that your intake process includes having all the documents necessary to draft and support the petition scanned into the client file.